 2003-04: Anton Khudobin played with Metalurg Magnitogorsk for their Division 2 league team.
 Backstopped Russian national team to gold medal at U18 World Junior Championships.
 Drafted by the Wild in the seventh round, 206th overall.

-2004-05: Played well in the Canada-Russia Challenge.
-Had a short stint as Metalurg Magnitogorsk backup for their Russian Super League squad, but played most of the season with their Division 2 team.
-He was also the starting goalie for Russia's silver-medal team at the U20 World Junior Championships.
+2004-05: Khudobin played well in the Canada-Russia Challenge.
+He had a short stint as Metalurg Magnitogorsk backup for their Russian Super League squad, but played most of the season with their Division 2 team.
+He was also the starting goalie for Russia’s silver-medal team at the U20 World Junior Championships.

-2005-06: Drafted by Saskatoon Blades (WHL) and played first season in North America.
+2005-06: Khudobin was drafted by the Saskatoon Blades (WHL) and played first season in North America.
 After an erratic start, Khudobin put together a strong season, compiling a 23-13-3 record with a 2.90 GAA and 0.917 save percentage, which was fourth-best in the WHL.
 Saved 80 of 84 shots in a 3OT playoff loss to Medicine Hat.
 Named Blades team MVP.
-Goalie for Russia's silver-medal team at the U20 World Junior Championships.
+Goalie for Russia’s silver-medal team at the U20 World Junior Championships.

 2008-09: Khudobin, after spending the first two-thirds of his second pro season in North America with the ECHL Florida Everblades, finished the season with the AHL Houston Aeros.
 After joining the Aeros in March, Khudobin appeared in 10 games and was 3-6 with one shootout loss, with a 3.04 GAA and .892 save percentage.
 Khudobin handled the bulk of the goaltending for the Aeros in the playoffs as Houston advanced to the conference semifinals – going 8-8 with two shutouts and he had a 2.70 GAA and .900 save percentage.
 In 33 games with the Everblades prior to being promoted, Khudobin was 18-11 with four shutouts and had a 2.71 GAA and .907 save percentage.